oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Validation Rules

 Upon receiving a Referenced Token, a Relying Party MUST first perform the validation of the Referenced Token - e.g., checking for expected attributes, valid signature and expiration time.
-The processing rules for JWT or CWT precede any evaluation of a Referenced Token's status.
+The processing rules for Referenced Tokens (such as JWT or CWT) precede any evaluation of a Referenced Token's status.
 For example, if a token is evaluated as being expired through the "exp" (Expiration Time) but also has a status of 0x00 ("VALID"), the token is considered expired.
 As this is out of scope for this document, this validation is not described here, but is expected to be done according to the format of the Referenced Token.

 If this validation is not successful, the Referenced Token MUST be rejected.
 If the validation was successful, the Relying Party MUST perform the following validation steps to evaluate the status of the reference token:

-1. Check for the existence of a `status` claim, check for the existence of a `status_list` claim within the `status` claim and validate that the content of `status_list` adheres to the rules defined in [](#referenced-token-jose) for JWTs and [](#referenced-token-cose) for CWTs.
-This step can be overruled if defined within the Referenced Token Format natively
+1. Check for the existence of a `status` claim, check for the existence of a `status_list` claim within the `status` claim and validate that the content of `status_list` adheres to the rules defined in [](#referenced-token-jose) for JOSE-based Referenced Tokens and [](#referenced-token-cose) for COSE-based Referenced Tokens.
+Other formats of Referenced Tokens may define other encoding of the URI and index.
 2. Resolve the Status List Token from the provided URI
 3. Validate the Status List Token:
     1. Validate the Status List Token by following the rules defined in section 7.2 of {{RFC7519}} for JWTs and section 7.2 of {{RFC8392}} for CWTs